vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 **Note:** This document demonstrates the deployment of shared services and workload clusters through Tanzu Mission Control.

 The procedure for deploying a shared service cluster is essentially the same as the procedure for deploying a workload cluster.
-The only difference is that you will add a `tanzu-services` label to the shared services cluster to indicate its cluster role.
+The only difference is that you add a `tanzu-services` label to the shared services cluster to indicate its cluster role.
 This label identifies the shared services cluster to the management cluster and workload clusters.

-Shared services cluster will use the custom ADC tanzu-ako-for-shared created earlier to apply the network settings similar to Management cluster.
-This will be enforced by applying the AVI_LABEL `type:shared` while deploying the Shared services cluster.
+Shared services cluster use the custom ADC tanzu-ako-for-shared created earlier to apply the network settings similar to management cluster.
+This is enforced by applying the AVI_LABEL `type:shared` while deploying the shared services cluster.

 1. To deploy a shared services cluster, navigate to the **Clusters** tab and click **Create Cluster**.